giampaolo/psutil/docs/index.rst

   univocally over time (the hash is determined by mixing process PID and creation time).
 As such it can also be used with `set()s <http://docs.python.org/2/library/stdtypes.html#types-set>`__.
+  If you want to query more than one information about the process at the same time make sure to use either :meth:`oneshot()` context manager or :meth:`as_dict()` method to speed up access.

   .. warning::